ayubtofik/ETS0186_15/phyton/README.md

    - Removes the specified element from the set.
 Raises a KeyError if the element is not found.
 # **3. discard()**
    - Removes the specified element  from the set if it is present.
 Does not raise an error if the element is not found.

+logical operators
+# **1. and Operator**
+   - The and operator returns True if both operands are true.and Returns True if both statements are true.
+# **2. or Operator**
+   - The or operator returns True if at least one of the operands is true.
+# **3. not Operator**
+   - not Returns True if the statement is false.